 Next, ensure that you have enough angle brackets to attach to the corners of the deck between the beam and joist installation.
 You’ll be needing several cardboard boxes as well for your new deck.
 On top of that, remember to include solid decking boards and fascia boards in your wood shopping list.

 For the footings, you can find precast ones in the market.
 If it’s unavailable, you can make the concrete blocks for the platform deck yourself by mixing.
-We also advise you to throw in some double joist hangers, positive placement nails, screws, corner plates, and ACQ framing nails in the basket.
+I also advise you to throw in some double joist hangers, positive placement nails, screws, corner plates, and ACQ framing nails in the basket.

 Step #1: Measure and Mark the Space

-It’s no secret that accurate measurement makes any task faster and easier , so the first thing you need to do to build the frame of ground level decks by assembling the rim joists.
+It’s no secret that accurate frame measurement makes any task faster and easier , so the first thing you need to do to build the frame of ground level decks by assembling the rim joists.
 Through this, the joists will act as a chalk line to guide you on the frame of the platform deck.